-The Board complied with the ASX Corporate Governance Council Principle 1 at all times during the year except as noted above.
+The Board confirms the Company's compliance with Corporate Governance Principles & Recommendations Principle 1 at all times during the year, except as noted above.

-Structure the Board to add value
+Structure the Board to be effective and add value

-The composition of the Board has been determined on the basis of providing the Company with the benefit of a broad range of technical, commercial and financial skills, combined with an appropriate level of experience at a senior corporate level.
+The composition of the Board has been determined on the basis of providing the Company with the benefit of a range of technical, commercial, scientific, financial, and legal skills, combined with an appropriate level of experience at a senior corporate level.
 Details of each Director's skills and experience are set out in the Directors' report.

-The ASX guidelines recommend that a listed Company should have a majority of Directors who are independent Principle 2 Recommendation 2.4.
-The Board did have a majority of independent Directors.
+The ASX guidelines recommend that a listed Company should have a majority of Directors who are independent (Principle 2 Recommendation 2.4).
+The Board does not have a majority of independent Directors for the reporting period.